lj-ditrapani/SWE430/markdown/lesson1.markdown

 Conclusion
 ----------

 This lesson focused on software tools and coding standards.
-The next lesson, Lesson 2.2, deals with refactoring.
+The next lesson, [Lesson 2](lesson2.html), deals with refactoring.

 <dl>
 <dt>97TEPSK</dt>